 - Second, it keeps communication open and honest with team members.
 No one likes a bubbling sense of passive aggressiveness that can appear when a very strong conviction of a colleague is veiled inside what sounds like false ambivalence.
 On the other hand, we’ve all seen examples of a team scrambling to complete something the CEO said and realizing later that they were just riffing out loud with no intention of having any action follow.

 - Third, this practice should save time and reduce drama.
-My 43% in the sub-title is a complete SWAG.
-I’m sure you figured that out!

 A few reminders.
 Clean agreements can be renegotiated.
 In addition, when a “request” is made and accepted by another, those people have created an agreement.